savijessel/Java_Mips32_Compiler/README.md

 ### Build and Run Instructions

+#### Please note that my output files for the final project are located in the FINAL_PROJECT_OUTPUT directory
 1. Please clone/copy this repository to your testing environment
 2. Using a unix shell, please navigate to the top level directory of this repository
 3. Type 'make' into the shell and press enter. <br />